Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 For example:
 - by sending  0.00500013 BTC  to bc1qqre694gpveud05y40cy3r5l96ltu6ftn0f7pd7   5.00011 mBTC will be credited to the user with ID 13.
-- by sending  0.00710013 BTC  to bc1qqre694gpveud05y40cy3r5l96ltu6ftn0f7pd7 all funds will be LOST because user 10013 does not exist.
+- by sending  0.00710013 BTC  to bc1qqre694gpveud05y40cy3r5l96ltu6ftn0f7pd7 all funds might be LOST because user 10013 does not exist.
-- by sending  0.00700000 BTC  to bc1qqre694gpveud05y40cy3r5l96ltu6ftn0f7pd7 all funds will be LOST because user 0 does not exist.
+- by sending  0.00700000 BTC  to bc1qqre694gpveud05y40cy3r5l96ltu6ftn0f7pd7 all funds might be LOST because user 0 does not exist.

+### Bridge from Ethereum
+It is encouraged to use WBTC as main currency for betting.
+To perform any deposit and withdrawal a small amount of Ether is required in your wallet.
+To obtain WBTC with BTC there are many possibilities:

+1. Bridge BTC to tBTC on https://dashboard.threshold.network/tBTC/mint.
+This will take around 1 hour.
+Then you can swap tBTC vs WBTC on curve.fi.
+Around 10 USD worth of ETH are probably required to make this transaction.
+2. Buy WBTC by depositing BTC on Binance.
+3. Use Thorswap

+Also ETH or BTC do exist on the platform and can be used for betting.
+More currencies can be created and minted by using the API.

 ## Incentives to switch

 On Fairlay a fee bomb was implemented.
 Commissions for newly created markets will rise by 0.01% each two weeks.
 This is to incentivize a slow but steady transition to the new platform.

-## How to participate or connect
+## How to participate and connect

 The platform is fully governed by the Bitcoin Betting DAO.
 All protocol and UI changes are decided by the DAO.
 Furthermore the DAO will hold all fees and commissions that are ever collected.
 Proposals can be initiated via :